The Rise of Remote Work

 Ergonomic Workspace Essentials

-Monitor at eye level to prevent neck strain
+Adjustable office chair with lumbar support, sit-stand desk for flexibility, monitor at eye level to prevent neck strain

-Keep elbows at a 90-degree angle while typing
+Keep elbows at a 90-degree angle while typing, use an ergonomic keyboard and mouse

-Use a footrest or anti-fatigue mat for circulation
+Use a footrest or anti-fatigue mat for circulation, keep feet flat on the floor or supported

-Use blue light filter glasses to reduce eye strain
+Position desk near natural light when possible, use blue light filter glasses to reduce eye strain

 Noise-Canceling Headphones